VEGOILS-Palm oil rises on global economy outlook

 But cargo surveyor data released on Wednesday showed exports

-have also started to come off a little, which may provide relief
+have also started to come off a little, and this may provide

 Contract Month Last Change Low High Volume